-- TPG’s plans start at around $50 for which you’ll get 50GB, and iiNet starts at about $60 but you’ll get 250GB
+- TPG’s plans start at $29.99 for which you’ll get 50GB, and iiNet starts at $59.99,with 500GB of monthly data.

 TPG vs iiNet: Phone Plans Compared

-- TPG utilises the Vodafone Network while iiNet uses the Optus Network
+- TPG utilises the Vodafone Network, while iiNet uses the Optus Network.

 TPG and iiNet Entertainment Options Compared

 One of iiNet’s big drawcards is its recent addition of iiNet TV with Fetch.
 In an almost identical move to Optus, iiNet has partnered with TV service Fetch to offer customers a set-top box and access to a number of entertainment services.
 These include pausing, recording and rewinding live TV, buying and renting movies and TV shows, and streaming from services such as Netflix and Stan.